prog4biol/pfb2019/README.md

 #### Extracting a Subset of a List, or Slicing

 This works in exactly the same way with lists as it does with strings.
 This is because both are sequences, or ordered collections of data with positional information.
-Remember python counts the divisions between the elements, starting with 0.
+Remember Python counts the divisions between the elements, starting with 0.

 | Index | Value |
 | ----- | ----- |